 (c) to encourage and support parents, families and communities in carrying out that role; and

+(da) to support and reinforce the role and responsibility of parents in exercising appropriate control over the behaviour of their children; and

 (d) to provide for the protection and care of children in circumstances where their parents have not given, or are unlikely or unable to give, that protection and care; and

 (e) to protect children from exploitation in employment.

 [Section 6 amended by No. 19 of 2007 s.
-64.]
+64; No. 23 of 2015 s.
+5.]

 Division 2 — General principles relating to children